dotnetcameroon/Infinite-Days/docs/rules.md

 # Rules and Tips

-Welcome to the E-commerce Order Processing System Challenge!
+Welcome to the Infinite Days Challenge!
 This document outlines the rules and provides tips to help you succeed in the challenge.

 ## Rules 🚨🚨